OgulcanCulfa/HayirSever/README.md

 ## Features

-- Share posts and comments only plain text or text and photo.
+- Share posts through only plain text or text and photo.
 - Comment on other users posts through text or text and photo.
 - Edit profile
 - Check out other users profile